 The existing mansion was built between 1801-42, and Queen Victoria visited in 1842, but by 1920 had become a hotel, with a golf course laid out in the deer park.
 The house was used as a hospital for Polish troops during World War II.

 The castle is reputedly haunted, and ghostly footsteps have been heard here.
-During the time it was used as a school, some students were so scared they would not stay in the building.
+During the time it was used as a school, some students were so scared they would not stay in the building, while other visitors are said to have fled their rooms during the night.
 Some accounts have a harbinger of doom, which foretells events in the resident family.
+The building is said to have a ‘Green Lady’, possibly the same ghost, as well as the bogle of a young Indian prince.

 22 Edinburgh Road